PinkDiamond1/docs-24/docs/reference/starlark-types.md

 sidebar_position: 4
 ---

-This page lists out the Kurtosis instructions that are available in Starlark.
+This page lists out the Kurtosis types that are available in Starlark.

 ### PortSpec

-This `PortSpec` constructor creates a port mapping that container will listen on.
+This `PortSpec` constructor creates a PortSpec object that encapsulates information pertaining to a port.

 ```python
 port_spec = PortSpec(